JoyPP/multicycle-CPU-on-ModelSim/README.md

 c) lb, lbu, lh, lhu, sb, sh, slti

-2, the CPU is multicycle and programmed in Verilog

 Based on codes in "src", add some instructions in "src2", the instructions supported:
 a) lb, lbu, lh, lhu, lw
 b) sb, sh, sw